sourcegraph/about/content/blogposts/2024/cody-vscode-1-22-0-release.md

 ## Support for Gemini 1.5 Flash + Gemini 1.5 Pro

 Google recently announced new models in the Gemini family, including Gemini 1.5 Flash and Gemini 1.5 Pro.
-Both models are now available to Cody Pro users in VS Code.
+Both models are now available to Cody Pro and Enterprise users in VS Code.

 [Gemini 1.5 Flash](https://deepmind.google/technologies/gemini/flash/) is a lightweight model built for speed and efficiency.
 [Gemini 1.5 Pro](https://deepmind.google/technologies/gemini/pro/) is a larger model optimized for high performance across many tasks.
 Flash is under the “Optimized for Speed” LLM menu, and Pro is under “Optimized for Accuracy.”